- Tips from other carers

-Caring for someone approaching the end of their life can be emotionally draining.
-If you're a carer, you might be trying to support others as well as the person you're caring for.
-Often carers mention feeling tired and being unable to manage.
+Caring for someone approaching the end of their life is an emotional time.
+You might be trying to support others as well as the person you’re caring for, and feel tired and unable to manage.

-Or, they might wish the end would come quickly, and then feel guilty for thinking that way.
+Or, you might wish the end would come quickly, and then feel guilty for thinking that way.

-Some tips offered by other carers for supporting the person you care for include:
+Tips for supporting the person you are caring for include:

 - make the room as comfortable as possible, with the person’s favourite things nearby